"Wildland" farming at Lowther Castle Estate

 NGS open gardens

-My latest review of a lovely hidden garden, Chapelside in Mungrisedale.
-Well worth a visit.
+Visit to a lovely private garden, Chapelside in Mungrisedale.
 Check the www.ngs.org.uk website for opening times

 What was in at Chelsea this year?
 That old favourite...Salvia nemerosa Caradonna...